Ask Experts Questions for FREE Help!

 Question is, can I run several of the grounds into a centrally located j-box and then just run one larger ground back to the panel?

-I can't imagine running a separate wire for each and every receptacle back to the panel.
-My panel doesn't have enough ground lugs to accomodate all of them.
+I can't imagine running a separate wire for every receptacle back to the panel.
+My panel doesn't have enough ground lugs to accommodate all of them.
 Actually, I'm not sure I'm going to do all of them.
 Maybe just the ones where I have ground critical equipment installed.

 Also, should the wire be the bare type wire, or the green insulated wire?